joschout/Multi-Directional-Rule-Set-Learning/README.md

 ### 1. Comparing models generated from association rules and Random Forest derived rules.

-First, we compared the single-target association rules with single-target rules derived from Random Forest trees as the candidate rule set, out of which the rules of the associative classifier are selected.
+In our first experiment, we compared two different single-target candidate rule sets our of which an asssociative classifier can be selected:
-As a rule selection method, we used single-target IDS.
+1. single-target association rules, and
+2. single-target rules derived from Random Forest trees.

+For this experiment, single-target IDS is used as the rule selection algorithm.
 (Note: in our experiments, we use our MIDS implementation, which corresponds to IDS when given single-target rules.)
-The code for these experiments can be found in [`experiments/e1_st_association_vs_tree_rules`](./experiments/e1_st_association_vs_tree_rules).
+The code for this experiment can be found in [`experiments/e1_st_association_vs_tree_rules`](./experiments/e1_st_association_vs_tree_rules).

-To reproduce our experiments, do the following for each candidate rule set type:
+To reproduce this experiment, you can do the following for each candidate rule set type:
 * When considering single-target **association rules** as the candidate rule set:
     1. [Mine single-target association rules.](./experiments/e1_st_association_vs_tree_rules/rule_mining/single_target_car_mining_ifo_confidence_level.py)
     2. [Fit an AR-IDS model.](./experiments/e1_st_association_vs_tree_rules/model_induction/single_target_car_mids_model_induction.py) That is, use IDS to select a subset of the candidate single-target association rules.